Published on March 21st, 2013 | by Josh Chapdelaine8

 The Jose Reyes Effect

-Earlier today, Terry Collins all but inserted interim-2nd baseman Jordany Valdespin as the leadoff man on Opening Day.
+Earlier today, Terry Collins all but appointed interim second baseman Jordanny Valdespin as his Opening Day leadoff hitter.
 Collins, citing Valdespin’s scorching hot start and increased plate discipline this spring, made a decision that is going to negatively influence the team’s performance until Daniel Murphy returns.
 The decision to make Valdespin the leadoff man is one based on a small sample size and should be reevaluated.
 From a traditional standpoint, there are several categories that people examine for an ideal leadoff hitter:

 - Speed: Leadoff men ideally have speed as a compliment to their skill set.
 In helping to either go from first-to-third or steal a base, this is a very traditional category.